microsoft/sarathi-serve/README.md

 ### Update NCCL

-NCCL 2.19 which ships with torch 2.2 by default is buggy, update NCCL to the latest (2.21),
+NCCL 2.19 which ships with torch 2.2 by default is buggy, update NCCL to the latest (2.21).
+This setup may need to be repeated after the `Install Sarathi-Serve` step is done.

 ```sh
 pip install -U nvidia-nccl-cu12